anurajpd/oi-infra/install/README.md

 13. Install and configure the openshift-gitops.

 14. Configure the argocd instance to connect to the git repository containes the openshift configurations.

+15. Conduct UAT test before releasing the infrastructure for production.